asreview/asreview-server-stack/README.md

 Create an account at Sendgrid.
 Sign in and click on "Email API" in the menu and subsequently click on the "Integration Guide" link.
-Then, choose "SMTP Relay", create an API key and copy the resulting settings (Server, Ports, Username and Password) in your `flask_config.toml` file.
+Then, choose "SMTP Relay", create an API key and copy the resulting settings (Server, Ports, Username and Password) in your `asreview_config.toml` file.
 It's important to continue checking the "I've updated my settings" checkbox when it's visible **and** click on the "Next: verify Integration" button before you run the Docker containers.